-I remember first reading about facial exercise in a teen magazine when I was about sixteen.
-The article mentioned that it would help maintain facial muscle tone and so, I sat in front of the mirror, read the instructions and started exercising.
+I remember first reading about facial exercises in a teen magazine.
+I must have been 16 or something.
+Anyway, the article mentioned that these exercises would help maintain facial muscle tone and so, I dutifully sat in front of the mirror, and started playing with my face.

 Why skin ages and sags

 Toning the muscles of the face should prevent, stop, and even reverse sagging skin, right?
 But,this theory has a major flaw: lack of muscle tone is NOT what causes sagging and wrinkles.
 So, even if you tone those muscles, you won’t be able to reverse aging.